blot-bot-org/.github/profile/README.md

 ## A-Level NEA information
 The library [bbcore](https://github.com/blot-bot-org/core-lib), and the desktop app [desktop](https://github.com/blot-bot-org/desktop) (only) are being developed for my A-Level Computer Science NEA project.
-I have tried my best to decouple `bbcore` from the frontend, to allow any frontend such as a CLI to be developed around `bbcore`.
+I have tried my best to decouple `bbcore` from the frontend, to allow any frontend such as a CLI to be developed around `bbcore`.<br><br>
+Candidate number: 9056
 <br><br>

 ## A little showcase